genaim/TP2_2425/practicas/P1/enunciado_en.md

-For each of the TP2 assignments, all the submissions from all the different TP2 groups will be checked using anti-plagiarism software, by comparing them all pairwise and by searching to see if any of the code of any of them is copied from other sources on the Internet[^1] or previous years assignment.
+For each of the TP2 assignments, all the submissions from all the different TP2 groups will be checked using anti-plagiarism software, by comparing them all pairwise and by searching to see if any of the code of any of them is copied from other sources on the Internet or previous years assignment.
 Any plagiarism detected will be treated as a grade of zero for the TP2-course exam session (*convocatoria*) to which the assignment belongs.